tobealive/docs/docs/concepts/testing.md

 (e.g. `<`, `==`).
 This is useful for quickly finding an unexpected value.

-`assert` can however be used outside of test functions, which can be useful when developing a new functionality.
+`assert` can however be used outside test functions, which can be useful when developing a new functionality.

 ```v